chelahmy/harubi/docs/harubi.md

 	}
 }
 ```
 It specifies the `hostname`, `username`, `password`, and `database` as required for MySQL connection.
 Set `prefix` to tell harubi that all table names in the database has a prefix: `prefix_tablename`.
 Table name prefix is useful for a single database to have many applications.
-Harubi is one of the applcation.
+Harubi is one of the application.

 The `tables` settings looks like the following:
 ```json